diamantidis/diamantidis.github.io/README.md

 The repository has two main branches: [`source`] and [`master`].
 The `source` branch contains the Jekyll project while the `master` branch contains the final version of the site, as it is served on [`diamantidis.github.io`].

-The release process is handled by [Travis CI].
 On every PR against the `source` branch, a `Travis CI` job runs using [Danger] and [Danger-prose] to perform a check for typos and lint prose.
-When the PR is approved and merged to `source`, another `Travis CI` job runs to build the Jekyll project and push the generated site onto the `master` branch.
+When the PR is approved and merged to `source`, a  `GitHub Actions` workflow builds the Jekyll project and push the generated site onto the `master` branch.

 ## How to setup locally